 Medications are available that can make the heart pump more efficiently, increase cardiac output, and increase ejection fraction, as well as improve long-term survival

 ACE inhibitors (angiotensin converting enzyme inhibitors) and ARBs (angiotension receptor blockers) are medicines that are also shown to increase survival by decreasing systemic resistance and favorable altering the hormonal milieu, which affects the cardiac performance; they are often used with other drugs.
 Beta blockers may control heart rate and increase cardiac output and ejection fraction, and provide a beneficial response to circulating epinephrine ("adrenalin").
 Digoxin (Lanoxin) is an older medicine that may help increase cardiac output and control symptoms.

 A very mild newer diuretic, spironolactone, has been shown to be of long-term benefit as well.

 Cardiac risk factor modification is the cornerstone of prevention but may also benefit patients with established congestive heart failure.

 End stage congestive heart failure (NYHA stage IV) patients may require aggressive treatments including left ventricular assist devices (LVAD), an implanted pump that helps increase the heart's ability to squeeze, or even heart transplantation.
+In older patients, not considered transplant candidates, LVAD may be a permanent treatment.
 Continue Reading